 Resources by Population

 Are you looking for resources focused on a specific population, like military/veterans, people affected by serious illness, or domestic violence survivors?

 Here you’ll find resources that can help you better address your needs.

-Many of these free resources were prepared by the National Endowment for Financial Education (NEFE) and are also available on their website, financialworkshopkits.org.
+Many of these free resources were prepared by the National Endowment for Financial Education (NEFE).
 The NEFE workshop kits include PowerPoint presentations, scripts, handouts, and other tools, including tips for working with specific audiences.
 FFP has highlighted some specific kits that may be helpful in your pro bono engagements.